Frequently Asked Questions About Health Professions Advising

 The pathway is very clear, but not easy.
 It takes considerable motivation to complete.
 Basically, any health professional school is looking for:

-- Mastery of basic science requirements with a respectable/competitive Grade Point Average (however, these requirements vary and students need to check each individual programs);
+- Mastery of basic science requirements with a respectable/competitive grade point average (however, these requirements vary and students need to check each individual program);

 - Broad exposure to humanities and social sciences;

 - Demonstration of initiative for independent learning (independent study, undergraduate research, study abroad);

 - Demonstration of going beyond basic course work to examine one or more subjects or areas in some depth.
 This statement implies approaching your academic requirements beyond a laundry list of requirements (minors, a second major, study abroad, undergraduate research, special study, independent study are all possible pathways to demonstrate a genuine intellectual interest in learning for the pure pleasure of the activity);

 - Professional growth and maturity as demonstrated through the ability to gain strong/excellent letters of recommendation from faculty members at the university;

 - Demonstration of commitment for caring about people who are medically disadvantaged (clinical experience);

 - Demonstration of community interest and involvement, trying to make your community a better place to live (volunteer experience at some level, for example, tutoring, working at a homeless shelter, working with Habitat for Humanity, just to mention a few), and serving disadvantaged people or those who could become disadvantaged;

 - Demonstration of motivation to educate oneself about the health care career you are aspiring to, understanding the role of the health professional (shadowing experience);

 - Outstanding personal qualities such as maturity, stability, integrity, responsibility, trustworthiness, leadership, enthusiasm, and motivation (be able to give examples of how you exhibited these qualities, and know individuals who have observed those qualities in you);